 In between you get to go day tripping.
 I’ve recommended Canterbury, crammed with history, and a very walkable city.
 There are the seaside treats of Brighton, with its pier and the opulent Royal Pavilion.
 Birmingham has shopping to rival London, but on a much more compact scale.
 Lincoln is woefully underrated, with its fine cathedral and one of the few copies of the Magna Carta.
 And who could miss Oxford, legendary city of dreaming spires and with flavours of Hogwarts if you have Potterheads in your group.
 All of these day trips are no more than an hour and a half on the train from London, giving you plenty of time to explore.
 We’ve collected up more alternative day trips from London here.

 How’s Your 10 Day UK Trip Itinerary Looking?

 Has our UK trip planner been useful?
 Have we found all your favourite spots?
 Added any new ones?
+If you don’t have 10 days to spare, why not check out our recommended top 10 UK city breaks.
 If you want more inspiration on places to enjoy in England, then check out these recommendations for Essentially English Experiences from some of our favourite travel writers.
 If you’d like to delve a little deeper into new place to explore, I’ve shared some of my favourite hidden gems in England.

 Planning Your UK Trip?
 Pin This For Later!